Strength-Endurance for Load Carriage: Train for Heavy Rucks

 Only Doing Long Cardio

-Reduces load tolerance
+Reduces load tolerance and muscular reserve under pack weight

-Limits performance under equipment weight
+Limits sustained performance under equipment weight beyond ~30 minutes

 Increasing Load Too Quickly